davipm/next-ticket-app/README.md

 3.  **Set up the database:**
     Apply the database migrations to create the necessary tables.
     ```bash
-    npx prisma migrate dev
+    npm run db:migrate
     ```
-    This will also generate the Prisma Client based on your schema.
+    This command uses Turborepo to run the `prisma migrate dev` command in the `packages/db` workspace.

 4.  **Run the development server:**
     ```bash
     npm run dev
     ```
+    This will start the Next.js development server for the `web` app.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.

 ## Learn More